Saturday, 31 December 2011

 BATTLE OF THE BONES!

-t kind of happened in a sort of synchronistic way.
+It just kind of happened in a sort of synchronistic way.

 As Rob parked up at the race a guy across the parking lot was putting on a skellington 'bones' vest!